cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboard.md

 ### Advanced Keycaps

-For more control over the appearance and behaviro of a keycap, instead of a string, use an object literal with the following properties:
+For more control over the appearance and behavior of a keycap use an object literal with the following properties:

 - `label`: the label of the keycap, displayed using the system font.
 This can include some HTML markup, for example `"<span><i>x</i>&thinsp;²</span>"`.
-  If none is provided, the `latex` property is used instead for the label of the keycap.
+  If property is absent, the `latex` property is used for the label of the keycap.
 The label can also be one of the keycap shortcuts mentioned above, e.g. `[left]`.
 If a keycap shortcut is used, the other properties override the values defined by the shortcut.
 - `latex`: if no `label` is provided, the value of the `latex` property is used as the label of the keycap.
 This property is also used to insert content in the mathfield when the keycap is pressed.
+- `key`: if present, when the keycap is pressed the corresponding physical keyboard key is simulated, potentially triggering keyboard shortcuts.
+- `insert`: if present, a LaTeX string to be inserted when the keycap is pressed.
+- `command`: the command to perform when the keycap is pressed.
+For example:
+ `["performWithFeedback", "commit"]`.
 - `class`: a set of CSS classes to style this keycap.
 The classes can be custom defined (see below about the `style` layer property), or be one or more of the standard ones: